Contributors from members of the Copper team

 According to a survey conducted by Corporate Visions though, 60% of B2B marketing and sales reps reported their lead gen campaigns were doing the latter.
 Which isn’t great, but hey, it’s good for you because it gives your marketing an opportunity to shine.

-Some examples of useful content you can share to warm up your leads are:
+Some examples of useful content you can share to use as a prospecting method and warm up your leads are:

 - An ebook that addresses a common pain point in their industry